 It took about five hours to reach Prague from Munich.
 As the bus moved north, the terrain visibly changed from green and flat countrysides of Bavaria to frosty meadows and foggy terrains of Czechia.

 The hostel was about twenty minutes walk from the Main Railway station.
 Before I could do anything, I needed to exchange some Euros into Czech Korunas.
 The exchange shops near the railway station charged a very high commission.
-I exchanged the bare minimum that I felt was needed.
+I exchanged whatever bare minimum was necessary to last me until the next day.
 I will go to a different shop for my next exchange.

-I have not yet planned for anything in Prague.
-As I write this, I feel tired.
-The best would be to go to sleep, wake up tomorrow and plan out the visits.
+I had not yet planned for anything in Prague.
+I was quite tired.
+I felt that the best was to go to sleep, wake up the next day and plan out the visits.